nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-04-30-migrating-to-office-365-from-google-mail/index.md

 ---
+title: Migrating to office 365 from Google Mail
+date: 2014-04-30
+author: MrHinsh
 id: "10502"
-title: "Migrating to office 365 from Google Mail"
-date: "2014-04-30"
-categories:
-  - "tools-and-techniques"
-tags:
-  - "google"
-  - "google-mail"
-  - "imap"
-  - "office"
-  - "migration"
-  - "office-365"
-coverImage: "metro-office-128-link-3-3.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "migrating-to-office-365-from-google-mail"
+slug: migrating-to-office-365-from-google-mail
 aliases:
 - /blog/migrating-to-office-365-from-google-mail
+tags:
+- google
+- google-mail
+- imap
+- office
+- migration
+- office-365
+categories:
+- tools-and-techniques
+coverImage: metro-office-128-link-3-3.png

 ---

 A few months ago I decided to make use of Office 365 but I have run into a bunch of roadblocks.
 Migrating to office 365 from Google Mail as it seams that Office 365 and Google Mail are not the best of friends.
 They seam to be in a state of cold war.